Create Website Account - Manage Profile, Autofill Forms, Notifications, etc.

 We can help you develop a gift plan that will achieve your charitable objectives as well as fulfill your financial goals.
 Planned gifts help you maximize your giving potential and make the most of your charitable dollars.
 Additionally, planned giving can offer you financial benefits including tax savings and increased income.
 As always, we would encourage any Friend of Chatham Marconi who is considering a Planned Gift, to consult with her/his financial and/or tax professional.

 If you are aged 70½ or older and have a regular IRA, consider making a gift from it.
-You may transfer to one or more charities, cumulatively, up to $100,000 per year.
+You may transfer to one or more charities, cumulatively, up to $100,000 per year, adjusted annually for inflation beginning in 2024.
 Such a transfer, known as a qualified charitable distribution (QCD), has two major benefits.
-The amount transferred will not be included in your taxable income and will count toward your required minimum distribution, which begins upon your attaining the age of 72.
+The amount transferred will not be included in your taxable income and will count toward your required minimum distribution, which begins upon your attaining the age of 73 in 2023 and 75 by 2033.
 The transfer is accomplished by advising your IRA administrator to transfer the amounts you specify directly to the charities you designate

 Donor Advised Funds